This Lebanese lentil soup recipe features red lentils, veggies and spices in a flavorful aromatic broth. Make this tasty soup in only 30 minutes!

 The gorgeous yellow color of this Lebanese lentil soup comes from a couple of things.
 Primarily, it’s the red lentils, which take on a yellow color after cooking, but it’s also from turmeric.
 In addition to the gorgeous color, turmeric is very aromatic and known to have a host of health benefits.

 The other primary seasoning in the soup is a Lebanese spice blend known as seven spice.
-This is an aromatic combination of allspice, black pepper, cinnamon, coriander, clove, cumin, and white pepper.
+This is an aromatic combination of allspice, black pepper, cinnamon, fenugreek, ginger, nutmeg and salt.

 Adjusting the consistency of Lebanese lentil soup